You have no items in your shopping cart.

 PAUL CARTLEDGE is Professor of Greek History and Chairman of the Classics Faculty at Cambridge and has written many books, including The Spartans, published by Overlook, the subject of a PBS documentary series of the same name.
 He is also academic consultant to the BBC and PBS for the series The Greeks: Crucible of Civilization.

 Alexander the Great has been chosen as a Main Selection by History Book Club and Discovery Channel Book Club and as an Alternate Selection of Book-of-the-Month Club.

-Paul Cartledge is academic consultant on the forthcoming Discovery Channel documentary "Becoming Alexander," featuring actor Colin Farrell, who is playing Alexander the Great for Oliver Stone.
+Paul Cartledge is academic consultant on the forthcoming Discovery Channel documentary "Becoming Alexander," featuring actor Colin Farrell, who played Alexander the Great in Oliver Stone's film Alexander.